skramm/homog2d/docs/homog2d_svgimport.md

-A minimal import code is present, it relies on the well-known [tinyxml2](https://github.com/leethomason/tinyxml2) library, thus it needs to be present on machine.
+A minimal import code is present, it relies on the well-known [tinyxml2](https://github.com/leethomason/tinyxml2) library, thus it needs to be present on machine to build an application using this.
 On Debian-based distros, this can be easily done with `$ sudo apt install libtinyxml2-dev`